 SHOULD YOU “DO YOUR OWN DIVORCE”?

 In an effort to save money, some couples have opted to forgo professional representation.
 This is usually for uncontested divorces.
 In this instant, it may be worth your while, as you’d just pay for the paperwork to be drawn up and finalized.
 However, in a contested divorce, DIY divorces are not recommended by the divorce law firm of Petrelli Previtera.
 The legal proceedings are very complex in contested divorces to those untrained in the law.
-Furthermore, when you act as your own lawyer in a contested divorce, the emotional repercussions can be devastating, and your judgement can be easily clouded by emotions.
+Furthermore, when you act as your own lawyer in a contested divorce, the emotional repercussions can be devastating, and your judgment can be easily clouded by emotions.
 Having an impartial, top-notch divorce lawyer as your advocate such as the divorce lawyers at Petrelli Previtera is well worth its weight in gold.

 THE PETRELLI PREVITERA DIFFERENCE

-The divorce lawyers at Petrelli Previtera, LLC in Highlands Ranch specialize in people.
+The Denver divorce lawyers at Petrelli Previtera, LLC in Colorado specialize in people.
 We make your priorities our priorities as we promise to represent you with honesty, clarity, and integrity.
 We understand the financial and emotional hardship a divorce can bring, and we want to help you by assuaging your worries by allowing us to represent you.
 We understand that the cost of a divorce, especially a contested divorce, can be a financial burden.
 As the Top Rated Local® family law firm, we’ll fight for you every step of the way.
 Contact us for a confidential divorce attorney consultation today!